orb-lang/helm/doc/md/helm/modeselektor.md

 # Modeselektor

-``helm`` will hold all state for an terminal session, including setup of io, the main event loop, teardown and exuent.
-Soon, we will encapsulate that, making the library re-entrant.
+`helm` will hold all state for an terminal session, including setup of io, the main event loop, teardown and exuent\.
+Soon, we will encapsulate that, making the library re\-entrant\.

-``modeselektor`` is the modal interpreter for the repl language, which becomes the core of ``ed``.
-This is a glorified lookup table with a state switch and a pointer to the ``helm``cell we're operating on.
+`modeselektor` is the modal interpreter for the repl language, which becomes the core of `ed`\.
+This is a glorified lookup table with a state switch and a pointer to the `helm`cell we're operating on\.

 ## Design

-  ``helm`` passes keystrokes as messages to ``modeselektor``.
-It does no writes to stdout at all.
-It is smart enough to categorize and parse various device reports, but has no knowledge of why those reports were requested.
+  `helm` passes keystrokes as messages to `modeselektor`\.
+It does no writes to stdout at all\.
+It is smart enough to categorize and parse various device reports, but has no knowledge of why those reports were requested\.

-``helm`` runs the event loop, so all other members are pulled in as modules.
+`helm` runs the event loop, so all other members are pulled in as modules\.

-``modeselektor`` takes care of system-level housekeeping: opening files and sockets, keeping command history, fuzzy completion, and has its own eval loop off the main track.
-For evaluating lines, it will call a small executor, so that in a little while we can put the user program in its own ``LuaL_state``.
+`modeselektor` takes care of system\-level housekeeping: opening files and sockets, keeping command history, fuzzy completion, and has its own eval loop off the main track\.
+For evaluating lines, it will call a small executor, so that in a little while we can put the user program in its own `LuaL_state`\.

-This is both good practice, and absolutely necessary if we are to REPL other ``bridge`` programs, each of which has its own event loop.
+This is both good practice, and absolutely necessary if we are to REPL other `bridge` programs, each of which has its own event loop\.

-The implementation is essentially a VM.
-Category and value are successively looked up in jump tables and the method applied with the ``modeS`` instance as the first argument.
+The implementation is essentially a VM\.
+Category and value are successively looked up in jump tables and the method applied with the `modeS` instance as the first argument\.

-The state machine has to represent two sorts of state: the mode we're operating in, and a buffer of commands.
+The state machine has to represent two sorts of state: the mode we're operating in, and a buffer of commands\.
 Our mode engine is modeled after
-emacs: rather than have some kind of flag that can be set to "insert", "navigate", "command", or "visual", these will be modeled as swiching the pointer to jump tables.
-If a command needs to know which mode it's in, this can be done with pointer comparison.
+emacs: rather than have some kind of flag that can be set to "insert", "navigate", "command", or "visual", these will be modeled as swiching the pointer to jump tables\.
+If a command needs to know which mode it's in, this can be done with pointer comparison\.

-We're starting with ``vi`` mode and ``nerf`` mode, which is a lightweight ``readline`` implementation that won't use the command buffer.
-Issuing a command like ``d3w`` requires a simple command buffer.
+We're starting with `vi` mode and `nerf` mode, which is a lightweight `readline` implementation that won't use the command buffer\.
+Issuing a command like `d3w` requires a simple command buffer\.

-The syntax can't be tied to the semantics in any tighly-coupled way.
-I intend to support ``kakoune`` syntax as soon as possible; there you would say ``w3d``.
+The syntax can't be tied to the semantics in any tighly\-coupled way\.
+I intend to support `kakoune` syntax as soon as possible; there you would say `w3d`\.

-This implies that the commands can't be aware of the buffer; because ``d3w`` and ``w3d`` are two ways of saying the same thing, they should end in an identical method call.
+This implies that the commands can't be aware of the buffer; because `d3w` and `w3d` are two ways of saying the same thing, they should end in an identical method call\.

-This means when the time comes we handle it with a secondary dispatch layer.
+This means when the time comes we handle it with a secondary dispatch layer\.

-There really are effectively arbitrary levels of indirection possible in an editor.
-This is why we must be absolutely consistent about everything receiving the same tuple (modeS, category, value).
+There really are effectively arbitrary levels of indirection possible in an editor\.
+This is why we must be absolutely consistent about everything receiving the same tuple \(modeS, category, value\)\.

-They must also have the same return type, with is either ``true`` or ``false, err``  where ``err`` is an error object which may be a primitive string.
+They must also have the same return type, with is either `true` or `false, err`  where `err` is an error object which may be a primitive string\.

-``modeselektor`` passes any edit or movement commands to an internally-owned ``txtbuf``, which keeps all modeling of the line.  ``modeselektor`` decides when to repaint the screen, calling ``rainbuf`` (currently just ``lex``) with a region of ``txtbuf`` and instructions as to how to paint it.
+`modeselektor` passes any edit or movement commands to an internally\-owned `txtbuf`, which keeps all modeling of the line\.  `modeselektor` decides when to repaint the screen, calling `rainbuf` \(currently just `lex`\) with a region of `txtbuf` and instructions as to how to paint it\.

-There is one ``deck`` instance member per screen, which tiles the available space.  ``modeselektor`` is the writer, and ``rainbuf`` holds a pointer to the table for read access.
+There is one `deck` instance member per screen, which tiles the available space\.  `modeselektor` is the writer, and `rainbuf` holds a pointer to the table for read access\.

-When we have our fancy parse engine and quipu structure, txtbuf will call ``comb`` to redecorate the syntax tree before passing it to ``rainbuf`` for markup.
-At the moment I'm just going to write some crude lexers, which will be more than enough for Clu and Lua, which have straightforward syntax.
+When we have our fancy parse engine and quipu structure, txtbuf will call `comb` to redecorate the syntax tree before passing it to `rainbuf` for markup\.
+At the moment I'm just going to write some crude lexers, which will be more than enough for Clu and Lua, which have straightforward syntax\.

-An intermediate step could just squeeze the txtbuf into a string, parse it with ``espalier`` and emit a ``rainbuf`` through the usual recursive method lookup.
-The problem isn't speed, not for a REPL, it's not having error recovery parsing available.
+An intermediate step could just squeeze the txtbuf into a string, parse it with `espalier` and emit a `rainbuf` through the usual recursive method lookup\.
+The problem isn't speed, not for a REPL, it's not having error recovery parsing available\.

-I will likely content myself with a grammar that kicks in when the user presses return.
-I'll want that to perform rewrites (such as removing outer-level ``local``s to facilicate copy-pasting) and keep the readline grammar from becoming too ad-hoc.
+I will likely content myself with a grammar that kicks in when the user presses return\.
+I'll want that to perform rewrites \(such as removing outer\-level `local`s to facilicate copy\-pasting\) and keep the readline grammar from becoming too ad\-hoc\.

 #### asserts

-  There is little sense running ``modeselektor`` outside of the ``bridge`` environment.
+  There is little sense running `modeselektor` outside of the `bridge` environment\.

 ```lua
 assert(meta, "must have meta in _G")
 ```

 #### includes

-The easiest way to go mad in concurrent environments is to share memory.
+The easiest way to go mad in concurrent environments is to share memory\.

-``modeselektor`` will own txtbuf, historian, and the entire screen.
+`modeselektor` will own txtbuf, historian, and the entire screen\.

 ```lua
 local c = import("singletons/color", "color")